scylladb/scylla-code-samples/flink_streaming_into_scylla/README.md

 The following Flink program will use a ```movies.csv``` file as incoming stream.
 The file contains approx. 9100 movie titles and a list of their genres.
 It will filter out only the movies with "Action" genre and send the results into your Scylla cluster.

-Program was written and tested on Ubuntu 16.04 using Java8, with a Scylla node running version 2.2 RC2 on Centos7
+The code was written and tested on Ubuntu 16.04 using Java8, with a Scylla node running version 2.2 RC2 on Centos7

 **Prerequisites**
 - [Java 8 installed](http://openjdk.java.net/install/) -> Install Java 8 JDK: ```sudo apt install openjdk-8-jdk-headless```